-Working in partnership to develop sustainable ncd services for the rural poor in ethiopia
+Working in partnership to develop sustainable non-Communicable disease services in ethiopia

-In Ethiopia, NCDs are becoming increasingly prevalent among the rural population.
+In Ethiopia, NCDs are becoming increasingly prevalent, particularly among the rural population.
 The resulting morbidity and mortality burden is high, with 43.5% of all deaths due to NCDs and their complications.